Getting started

 Can stress or exercise affect my FBC results?

 Yes.
-Acute physical stress and intense exercise can temporarily raise white blood cell count (particularly neutrophils) for 24–48 hours.
-Chronic psychological stress can also mildly elevate WBC.
-Dehydration raises haemoglobin and haematocrit (less plasma, same red cells = higher concentration).
-For the most accurate baseline, test on a rest day and stay well hydrated.
+Intense exercise can raise white cells for 24–48 hours, and dehydration raises haemoglobin and haematocrit.
+For the most accurate baseline, test on a rest day and stay hydrated.

 How often should I get a full blood count?

-There is no universal NHS screening interval for healthy adults.
-If you have symptoms or risk factors (heavy periods, fatigue, plant-based diet, family history of blood disorders), annual testing is reasonable.
-For a proactive baseline, including an FBC in a comprehensive blood test every 1–2 years gives useful trend data.
-If you take medications that affect blood counts, your GP will set a monitoring schedule.
+There is no set NHS interval for healthy adults.
+With symptoms or risk factors, annual testing is reasonable.
+For a baseline, an FBC every 1–2 years gives useful trend data.

 What does it mean if my MCV is high but haemoglobin is normal?

-A raised MCV without anaemia can indicate early B12 or folate deficiency (before haemoglobin drops), regular alcohol consumption (alcohol directly increases MCV), hypothyroidism, or liver disease.
-It is worth checking B12, folate, and thyroid function to identify the cause before it progresses to overt anaemia.
+A raised MCV without anaemia can mean early B12 or folate deficiency, regular alcohol, an underactive thyroid, or liver disease.
+Check B12, folate, and thyroid function before it becomes anaemia.

 Is an FBC the same as a CBC?